Medicines and weight gain

 Key points about medicines and weight gain

-• Some medicines can cause weight gain as a side effect in some people.
-The amount of weight gained may vary depending on the individual and type of medication.
+• Some medicines can cause weight gain as a side effect for some people.
+The amount of weight gained depends on the individual and type of medicine.

-• Weight gain may not be problematic for everyone.
-If you are underweight or average weight, gaining a few kilos might not be a big deal.
-But if you are already overweight, gaining more weight can be a concern.
+• If you're underweight or an average weight, gaining a few kilos might not matter to you.
+But if you're already overweight, gaining more weight can be a concern.

-• Medicines can cause weight gain in a number of ways.
+• Medicines can cause weight gain in several ways.

 Print this page

-Medicines can cause weight gain in a number of ways, such as by:
+Medicines can cause weight gain in several ways.
+They can:

-• stimulating your appetite, making you feel hungry and eat larger portions and more often
+• stimulate your appetite, making you feel hungry, eat larger portions and/or eat more often

-• affecting the way your body stores fat
+• affect the way your body stores fat

-• slowing your metabolism, which causes your body to burn calories at a slower rate
+• slow your metabolism, which causes your body to burn calories at a slower rate

-• affecting your ability to exercise, eg, by causing shortness of breath or making you feel too tired to exercise.
+• affect your ability to exercise, such as by causing shortness of breath or making you feel too tired to exercise.

-The following is a list of medicines that are known to cause weight gain in some people.
-It is important to note that not all people gain weight with these medicines.
-If you are taking a medicine and are worried about weight gain do not stop taking your medicine suddenly.
-Instead discuss this with your doctor or pharmacist.
+The following is a list of medicines known to cause weight gain for some people.
+It's important to note that not all people gain weight with these medicines.

-Sometimes there might be a different medicine that you can take that has less effect on your weight.
-Also, the risks of stopping or changing medicines should be balanced against the risks of gaining weight and related health effects.
+There might be a different medicine that you can take that has less of an effect on your weight.
+Stopping or changing medicines should be balanced against the risks of gaining weight and related health effects.

-Medicines that are known to cause weight gain in some people
+Medicines that are known to cause weight gain for some people

 • Medicines for diabetes such as insulin and sulfonylureas.